 The NYS Dept. of Health has posted this information about the new law:

 The FHCDA Information Center is a project of the NYSBA Health Law Section.
 It is designed as a resource for all persons – including health care professionals, health care attorneys, advocacy groups, policymakers and members of the public – who are seeking information about the FHCDA.
 Information posted at the above link includes:

 Text of the FHCDA (PDF)(updated through Dec.
 2020) and Summary of Amendments

 The Family Health Care Decisions Act: A Summary of Key Provisions, Robert N. Swidler, NYSBA Health Law Journal (Spring 2010)

-Frequently Asked Questions (Including Q&A's added or revised on September 9, 2010)
+Frequently Asked Questions (Including Q&A's added or revised in 2020)